LeiQiaoZhi/LeiQiaoZhi/README.md

-- 👋 Hi, I’m @LeiQiaoZhi, an upcoming third year Computer Science student studying at the University of Cambridge
+- 👋 Hi, I’m @LeiQiaoZhi, a third year Computer Science student studying at the University of Cambridge
 - Here is my [LinkedIn Profile](https://www.linkedin.com/in/qiaozhilei/)

 Dissertation project I am working on: [Complex Procedural Terrain with Raymarching and Implicit Representation in Real Time](https://github.com/LeiQiaoZhi/procedural-implicit-terrain-raymarching)